Campaign History of the 151e Régiment d'Infanterie - XXVI

 6-8 June: The regiment boards trains (four trains in total) at Dougermain.
 1st train contains 1 Bat., Lieut.-Colonel Perchenet, and the active CHR); 2nd train contains CHR, Train de Combat and Train de Regiment; 3rd train is the 3 Bat; and 4th train is the 1 Bat.
 The regiment travels all day.
 On 7 June the 1st train arrives at Liaucourt – Rantigny station (Oise) and immediately debarks, with the CHR billeting at Erquery, 2 Bat. at St. Aubin.
 The 2nd train arrives at the same station at 1300 hrs, with the remainder of the CHR joining the active detachment at Erquery.
 The 3rd train with 3 Bat. arrives later and the 4th train with 1 Bat. will arrive at 0300 hrs (8 June) and is taken by truck at 0500 hrs to its billets.
 The 69 DI is in reserve of the GQG.
 Capt.
 Vignes (commanding 2 Bat.) is brevetted to chef de bataillon.

 9 June: The German army launches what would be the final operation of the Spring Offensives that had begun on 21 March.
 Code-named Operation Gneisenau, German forces consisting of 21 divisions attacking across a 23 mile front along the Matz River, between Mont Didier and Noyon.
 The assault struck the French 3rd Army (General Humbert) and though the French were aware of the attack in advance and made preparations for a defense-in-depth, reinforcement from the 69 DI would be required.
+At this time, the 151 was already in a weakened state due to a strong epidemic of Spanish flu sweeping through the ranks.
+Nonetheless, the regiment was to report to the front.
 The 151 was alerted at its billets at 0300 hrs and told to make preparations to march at the first signal.
 Orders to depart arrive at noon, at the same as the arrival of a convoy of trucks that will transport the regiment to Montmartin.
 As soon as the regiments of the 69 DI arrive at their destination they are to immediately deploy into echelonned formations and establish liaisons on the wings.
 Advanced guards are to be pushed up to the Aronde stream.

 At 1500 hrs, reports arrive stating: "Enemy advancing.
 He occupies the Cuvilly -- Ressons-sur-Matz, may have surpassed them."
 Consequently, 69 DI advances to the Aronde and put at the disposition of the general commanding XXXIV CA. Instead of debarking at Montmartin, the 151 is brought to the Aronde.
 Once there, it is ordered to reassemble around Ferme Porte (a massive enclosed farm complex, alternately referred to as Porte Ferme).
 Lieut.-Colonel Perchenet orders the head battalion (2 Bat.) to take up positions in the Gournay cemetery.
 The 3 Bat. which follows it is to placed itself to the east of the Féculerie d'Arsonval (Arsonval starch-rendering facility), while behind it, 1 Bat. is to position itself in a second line on the Aronde at the starch rendering facility.
 The regiment is covered by advanced posts along the line of Côte 82 (north of Gournay), Côte 120 Gournay -- Marquéglise trail), Côte 110.
 The PC of the regimental commander is at the starch rendering facility.